wiebket/delretrieve/README.md

 ## About this package

 This package contains tools to retrieve primary data from the South African Domestic Electrical Load (DEL) database.
-It requires access to a MSSQL server installation of the General_LR4 database.
+It requires access to a MSSQL server installation of the original General_LR4 database produced during the NRS Load Research study.

 **Note on data access:**
 There are easier options than setting up your own server instance of the database.